rust-lang/rfcs/text/0000-is-sorted.md

 overhead while writing *and* reading the code.

-In [the corresponding issue on the main repository](https://github.com/rust-lang/rust/issues/44370) (from which I will reference a few comments) everyone seems to agree on the basic premise: we want such a function.
+In [the corresponding issue on the main repository](https://github.com/rust-lang/rust/issues/44370) (from which a few comments are referenced) everyone seems to agree on the basic premise: we want such a function.

 Having `is_sorted()` and friends in the standard library would: